ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: A Fine-grained Analysis

-\textbf{Data augmentation helps marginally.} It is worth noting that data augmentation is a powerful and effective tool for distribution shift and KD separately, but the effect becomes weaker when combined.
-As \Cref{fig:wga} (right) reveals, the effectiveness of augmentation depends on the realistic situation of datasets.
-Previous views are that any form of data augmentation can be effective as it increases the likelihood of a student matching across multiple domains~\cite{wang2022What}.
-However, different strategy shows diverse results in \Cref{tab:main2}.
+\paragraph{Data augmentation helps marginally} It is worth noting that data augmentation is a powerful and effective tool for distribution shift and KD separately, but the effect becomes weaker when combined.
+As \cref{fig:wga} (right) reveals, the effectiveness of augmentation depends on the realistic situation of datasets.
+Previous views are that any form of data augmentation can be effective as it increases the likelihood of a student matching across multiple domains.
+However, the different strategy shows diverse results in \cref{tab:main2}.
 Of all shift settings, random-based augmentation typically improves performance, while generation-based augmentation performs better on correlation shift, such as AutoAugment versus CutMix.
-Also, Gaussian noise falls on all datasets, decreasing significantly compared to our baseline.
-Noisy information brings incorrect knowledge and aggravates teacher-student disagreement brought by shift.
+Regarding the underwhelming performance of Gaussian noise, our analysis suggests that the addition of Gaussian noise can not effectively align the natural distribution of the data or the inherent noise present in the teacher’s knowledge.
+This could result in a less effective transfer of knowledge from the teacher to the student model, leading to poorer performance.

-\textbf{Students learning with random-based augmentation perform better.} Generation-based augmentation has shown to be a powerful tool such as Mixup, but \emph{vice versa} in our benchmark.
-We also can find DomainMix and CutMix performs poor on the dataset with diversity and correlation shift.
-As \Cref{tab:main2} summarizes, random-based augmentation (\ie, RandAugment and AutoAugment) are combinations of different tricks, their performances are more changeable (with close mean but higher variance) when compared to ImageNet baseline.
-Our analysis has led us to the conclusion that in the case of distribution shift, the augmentation effect for KD needs to satisfying two key conditions, one being close to ground-level truth and the other being close to the teacher's knowledge.
-Especially when the teacher's knowledge is affected by shift, how to make data augmentation close to natural distribution is an issue worth discussing.
+\paragraph{Student learning with random-based augmentation performs better but is context-dependent} Generation-based augmentation methods like Mixup and CutMix have proven powerful tools; however, our benchmarks reveal that they underperform compared to random-based augmentations such as RandAugment and AutoAugment.
+This underperformance can be attributed to several factors related to KD under distribution shifts.
+Firstly, generative augmentation alters the original data distribution by mixing samples, which can introduce biases that impede the student model's ability to generalize.
+Secondly, effective knowledge transfer relies on aligning the student model's training data with that of the teacher model.
+Random augmentations facilitate this alignment by enhancing diversity without introducing irrelevant features, thereby maintaining a closer connection to the teacher's learned knowledge.
+Lastly, random augmentations offer greater stability and adaptability since they are easier to control compared to the hyperparameter-sensitive nature of generative methods.